Skip to content

 The Lab Series was developed during an era that was something of a dark period for music gear.
 The once-iconic Fender and Gibson had both been sold to companies who cut costs and cut corners to maximize profitability, and with a few notable exceptions, products that were released by both brands during these “conglomerate” years of the 1970s and early 1980s are not regarded favorably by today’s gear enthusiasts.

-However, their sales figures did not meet the expectations of the parent company and Norlin discontinued their production after four years on the market.
-The last amplifiers were manufactured in 1981.
+However, their sales figures did not meet the expectations of the parent company and Norlin discontinued their production in 1981 after four years on the market.
 By 1986, Norlin had sold off all of its brands and the Lab Series was never heard from again.

 This failure can mostly be attributed to “wrong place, wrong time.”
-While the Lab Series marketing message of quality and reliability would have appealed to today’s musician, it fell on deaf ears in the 1970s.
+While the Lab Series marketing message of quality and reliability would have appealed to today’s musician, and perhaps those of the previous decade, it fell on deaf ears in the 1970s.
 The Lab Series line was also not particularly cheap and fell outside the budget of most working musicians during that period.

 Despite their limited window of availability, they are not particularly rare today, the L5 especially.
 The L5 can still be found for very reasonable prices in the United States, approximately $350 to $500 depending on condition, on eBay or Craigslist.